 While the idea of filming a movie with the same cast and crew for 12 years sounds neat, the end result of the decade-plus filmmaking effort doesn’t wow beyond the visual authenticity of how the characters age.
-This is where I, and a selective few others, were able to recognize where much of the gargantuan hype for this film has come from — its technical premise and production history.
+This is where I, as well as a few others, were able to recognize where much of the gargantuan hype for this film has come from — its technical premise and production history.
 Watching Coltrane and his co-stars age from one year to the next looks cool… until he hits puberty around age 13 (about 2/3 through the movie), and then metamorphoses into a scraggly, homely teenager who barely resembles the appearance or personality of Mason ages 6-12.

 Given how most of the film’s critical acclaim stems from its premise and not the movie’s actual content, how does the rest of the film fare from a more objective standpoint?
 As I said, the film’s relatability and universal story are its greatest strengths, but again, the film never stretches past its bloated retelling of childhood maturation.
 I can’t fault the film for not being anything other than what it’s supposed to be, but at the same time, its lack of ambition and any sort of cinematographic style becomes grating after 165 minutes.
 Boyhood has no flavor to it all, no resonant emotional overtones or narrative spice, no outstanding scene that showcases excitement or wonder.
 I’m not recommending Linklater shove millions of explosions and CGI-bullshit into his film to make it stand out, but like most non-major studio American dramas, Boyhood just goes too far in the other direction.